-Masitinib is an oral immunomodulatory drug being developed as a possible treatment for progressive forms of multiple sclerosis (MS) and other diseases, including diseases of the central nervous system like amyotrophic lateral sclerosis (ALS).
-Its developer, AB Sciences, is currently testing its safety and efficacy in a number of conditions, and the drug has been designated an Orphan Drug by the U.S. Food and Drug Administration (FDA) as a potential ALS treatment.
+Masitinib is an oral immunomodulatory drug (one that changes the activity of the immune system), which is being developed as a possible treatment for progressive forms of multiple sclerosis (MS) and other diseases, such as amyotrophic lateral sclerosis (ALS).
+Its developer, AB Sciences, is currently testing its safety and effectiveness in clinical trials for a number of conditions.
+The drug has been designated an Orphan Drug by the U.S. Food and Drug Administration (FDA) as a potential ALS treatment.

-A Phase 2b/3 clinical trial is underway, involving an estimated 450 progressive MS patients, testing the efficacy and safety of masitinib (6 mg/kg/day) versus placebo.
-The trial was expected to run for 96 weeks and to finish in December 2015.
-Results are awaited.
+A Phase 2b/3 double-blind, randomized, placebo-controlled study (NCT01433497) is assessing the safety and effectiveness of masitinib in people with primary progressive or relapse-free secondary progressive MS. The trial was expected to run for 96 weeks and finish in December 2015.

 Note: Multiple Sclerosis News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.